CodeJawn/racemates/README.md

    python -m racemates.main --refresh-pro
    ```

-   The overlay should now display “Random Racer” when you are in session with that driver, allowing you to verify that everything works.
+   The overlay should now display “Random Racer Test” when you are in session with that driver, allowing you to verify that everything works.

 ## Packaging as a standalone executable